TinyPART/RIOT/examples/tinycontainer/README.md

 ```

 Whenever activated, the device annonces itself using the string
-_TinyContainerNetwork_ as node id and can be remotely managed through CoAP
+_TinyContainerNetwork_ as BLE node id and can be remotely managed through CoAP
 commands.

 The supported CoAP commands are describes in the file